-A vanity is an integral component of a bathroom; not only in terms of functionality but for design as well.
+A vanity is an integral component of a bathroom, not only in terms of functionality but in terms of design also.
 It needs to facilitate our washing needs and be aesthetically pleasing.
-If your bathroom vanity is failing in either area or worse, in both, then it will certainly pay to install a new bathroom vanity.
+If your bathroom vanity fails in either area or, worse, in both, it will certainly pay to install a new one.

-Installing a bathroom vanity will not only serve you with the functionality you need but will also shed a whole new light on your bathroom design.
+Installing a bathroom vanity will provide the necessary functionality and shed new light on your bathroom design.
 Best of all, it is much more straightforward than you might imagine – particularly if you purchase your vanity from Ross’s Discount Home Centre.
-The fantastic part about installing one of our vanities is, half of the work is already done for you!
-Unlike other suppliers, our vanities are pre-assembled in our factories and are delivered ready to be installed.
+The fantastic part about installing one of our vanities is half of the work is already done for you!
+Unlike other suppliers, our vanities are pre-assembled in our factories and are delivered and ready to be installed.

 While Ross’s Discount Home Centre is one of the leading suppliers of bathroom vanities in Perth, our service goes beyond providing customers with quality products at affordable prices.
-We’d like to think that our after-sales service and support is just as reliable as that of our pre-sales.
-We are here for you, any way we can, to help you with the installation process.
-Thus, today, we take a look at how to install a bathroom vanity.
+We believe our after-sales service and support are just as reliable as our pre-sales.
+We are here for you, in any way we can, to help you with the installation process.
+Thus, today, we look at how to install a bathroom vanity.

-There are two types of bathroom vanities in our range; freestanding vanities and wall-hung vanities.
+There are two types of bathroom vanities in our range: freestanding vanities and wall-hung vanities.
 Today, we’re going to take a look at freestanding vanities.
-Continue reading as I provide you with a simple rundown on how to install one.
+Continue reading as I provide you with a simple rundown on installing one.

 Freestanding Bathroom Vanity Installation Guide